faldor20/nottui/README.md

 It builds upon [Notty](https://github.com/pqwy/notty/), adding a layout DSL and support for event dispatch, and [Lwd](https://github.com/let-def/lwd) which is used for interactivity.

+**This repo is forked from [Lwd](https://github.com/let-def/lwd) I'd like to get it reintegrated with that at some point, I'm just waiting until let-def has a little more time on his plate**

 # Getting started

 The package is distributed through opam: